 Nocturnal seizures are potentially dangerous and increase the risk of dying from epilepsy.
 Having a seizure while sleeping can also make a person prone to injuries.

-People who experience nighttime seizures are more likely to suffer low blood oxygen during and after the seizure.
+People who experience nighttime seizures are more likely to experience low blood oxygen during and after the seizure.
 They are also more likely to continue to experience unusual brain activity after the seizure.

 - avoiding seizure triggers, such as sleep deprivation